 Hajj is an annual religious pilgrimage to Mecca undertaken each year by 2-3 million people.
-The 2018 dates for Hajj are approximately August 20-24.
+This year Hajj occurs from approximately 20 August 2018 to 23 August 2018.
 Umrah is a pilgrimage that can be completed at any time of the year.

 Planning ahead for Hajj and Umrah is essential.
 Please review the following information and links for more details concerning:

 For pilgrimage, you must have: